MBA Director, Michelle Wieser discusses program's first year in the...

 Cheri Keepers, St. Catherine MBA student and Assistantship Mentoring...

 Michelle Wieser joins St. Catherine University as the newly hired...

-The priority application deadlines are July 1 (for fall semester) and December 1 (for spring semester).
-Submit all required materials by the application deadline.
+The priority application deadlines for the MBA program are August 1 (fall semester) and December 15 (spring semester).
 Applications received after the deadline will be reviewed on a space-available basis.

 Requirements for consideration

 All students applying to the MBA program must have the following:

 - A completed bachelor's degree from an institution that is accredited by one of the regional accrediting associations (e.g. Higher Learning Commission).